piiano/vault-docs/docs/docs/glossary.md

 ### Associated data

 Data associated with an object in the same or another collection.
-(Vault support relationships between objects in collections based on PERSONS and DATA schemas, support for other relationships coming soon 🎁.)
+Vault support relationships between objects in collections based on PERSONS and DATA schemas.

 ### Personal Identifiable Information (PII)